-Valley Communications Center pays for on-the-job Academy Training and eligible staff members and dependents receive comprehensive medical, dental, and vision benefits the first day of the month following employment.
+Valley Com 911 pays for on-the-job Academy Training and eligible staff members and dependents receive comprehensive medical, dental, and vision benefits the first day of the month following employment.
 We offer paid vacation, sick, and holiday time and tuition reimbursement.
 All employees are required to participate in the Public Employees Retirement System (PERS).

 The recruitment process can be rigorous, requiring each applicant to take and pass skills–based tests and undergo an extensive background check.
-Qualified candidates can expect the selection process to last 6-8 weeks; beginning with the skills based exam administered by the Center, ending with a final offer of employment.
+Qualified candidates can expect the selection process to last 6-8 weeks; beginning with the skills-based exam administered by the Center, and ending with a final offer of employment.

-- Testing Registration and Written Test Conducted by Public Safety Testing (PST) and requires a $35 fee payable to PST (Written Test must be passed with 80% or higher)
+- Testing Registration and Written Test Conducted by Public Safety (PST).
+This requires a $35 fee payable to PST (Written Test must be passed with 70% or higher)

 - Complete PST's Personal History Statement

-- Applying with Valley Communications Center (Valley Com)
+- Apply Now with Valley Communications Center (Valley Com)